Check if you have to pay a debt

 You could also send the letter by recorded delivery - you’ll have to pay if you do this.

-If your creditor still argues that the debt isn’t statute barred, they’ll have to go to court to prove it.
-If your creditor sends you court papers for a debt you think is statute barred, you should get help from your nearest Citizens Advice.
+If your creditor still argues that the debt hasn't been extinguished, they’ll have to go to court to prove it.
+If your creditor sends you court papers for a debt you think has been extinguished, you should get help from your nearest Citizens Advice.

-If a creditor keeps contacting you about a statute barred debt after you’ve sent them the letter, you can complain to the creditor.
+If a creditor keeps contacting you about a debt that has extinguished because it has run out of time after you’ve sent them the letter, you can complain to the creditor.
 If you’re not satisfied with their response, you can complain to the Financial Ombudsman.

 Financial Ombudsman Service